Dimethoate - frequently asked questions

 For products used in the home garden, uses in food crops are prohibited, however use on ornamentals in the garden can continue.
 Further information specific to home garden uses.

 All product manufactured after the suspension start date is legally required to be labelled (often in the form of an oversticker) with new instructions.
+Some product labels have been approved that are consistent with the suspension instructions and thus do not require additional labelling.

 It is also an offence to advertise or promote the use of these suspended products although the publication of information related to the suspension itself is not an offence.